ThemeZee/treville/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 2.1.5 - 2022-02-24 =
+* updated navigation.js to use vanilla js instead of jQuery

 = 2.1.4 - 2021-08-26 =
 * changed position of after header action hook